Understanding the Threat of Misinformation in K-12 Education

 In contrast to Estonia and other nations like Finland, Denmark, and the Netherlands, the United States has not treated media literacy as a systemic or national priority.

-We do not have a national, targeted, standards-based, civics-based approach to media literacy in the U.S., at least not systematically.
-Instead, it depends on states, districts, individual schools and teachers, and elective programs.
+We lack a national, targeted, standards-based, civics-based approach to media literacy in the U.S. Instead, it depends on states, districts, individual schools, and teachers, along with elective programs.
 Access is uneven, and the students who most need these skills are often the least likely to receive them.

-The questions students should be routinely asking are not complicated, but they need to become habitual:
+The questions students should routinely ask are not complicated, but they need to become habitual:

 Who created this, and what do they stand to gain?